 In November of 1999, I was honorably discharged from the Navy.
-I accepted a position with Compaq as a government contractor to NSA.
-I had the same clearance that I had in the Navy, but since I was a dirty contractor, I had to have a full scope polygraph.
+I accepted a position with COMPAQ as a government contractor to NSA.
+I had the same clearance that I held in the Navy, but since I was a dirty contractor, I had to have a full scope polygraph.
 Basically, they go through every little thing you’ve ever done, and make you put it on record.

 MY LAST GIG